Wodka through the agesFriday, 26th June 2020 ◆ An 'n' also holds the past (6) ◆ Comments (2)

 I'm happy to own it.
 I like Java.
 Strongly-typed, organised, easy-to-read, well-documented Java.

-The original version of online Wodka was written in Flash about 10 years ago (but I can't find an exact date).
+The original version of online Wodka was written in Flash in April 2012.

 The first version took me about a weekend to make, being a productive young squirt at the time.
 New specials and features arrived over the following months.